genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

   sample standard deviation of the model residuals.

-- *BEST MODEL* – the model with the optimal Akaike Information Criterion (AIC) among the 3 models that were fitted for the gene ; the AIC rewards models with small residuals and penalizes models with many coefficients, to avoid overfitting;
+- *BEST MODEL* – the model with the optimal Akaike Information Criterion (AIC) among the 3 models that were fitted for the gene; the AIC rewards models with small residuals and penalizes models with many coefficients, to avoid overfitting;
 - *MEAN EXPR* – average expression of the gene across all doses;